US-CBO/captax/README.md

 Most policy parameters are annual values that can be directly edited when performing a simple policy change, as discussed below.
 There are, however, policy parameters that are stored in separate files and are used to model the effect of the tax system on investment through:

 * depreciation adjustments,
-* investment tax credit adjustments,
-* production tax credit adjustments, and
+* investment tax credit adjustments, and
 * marginal tax rate adjustments

 Files used to estimate depreciation adjustments include parameter values that vary by detailed industry and asset type.
-Files used to estimate investment tax credit adjustments and production tax credit adjustments include parameters that vary by industry and asset type.
+Files used to estimate investment tax credit adjustments include parameters that vary by industry and asset type.
 Files used to estimate marginal tax rate adjustments include parameter values that vary by detailed industry or by asset type.

 Making policy changes related to one or more of those three sets of adjustment parameters is slightly more complex and requires changes in at least two places, as discussed below.